Description

 Impact

 The vulnerability arises from the Elixir standard library’s Version module, which converts unrestricted numeric components of a version string into arbitrary‑precision integers without validating length.
 A single component consisting of a large sequence of digits triggers a non‑yielding conversion that consumes CPU time and, if the component is even larger, raises an uncaught SystemLimitError that crashes the calling process.
 This results in a denial of service that can be observed as prolonged CPU usage or an application crash.
-The weakness is classified as CWE‑400, uncontrolled resource consumption.
+The weakness is classified as CWE‑400, uncontrolled resource consumption, and also as CWE‑770, reflecting the lack of bounds on resource allocation.

 Affected Systems